yarolegovich/LovelyDialog/README.md

 >  Favor composition over inheritance.

 LovelyDialog doesn't subclass any Dialog related classes, it is just a lightweight extensible wrapper for Dialog and manipulations with custom view.
 If you would like to improve something - pull requests are appreciated.

+Sample project that shows how to work with different dialogs and handle screen rotation is available under the [sample module] (https://github.com/yarolegovich/LovelyDialog/tree/master/sample).
 ### Dialog types
 Each dialog has colored top, icon, title and message + its own features.
 There are 6 types of dialogs available:
 * [LovelyStandardDialog] (#lovelystandarddialog)